N-Wouda/PL-Hourly-Heuristic/README.md

 analyses - this can be overridden using the `--force` flag.
 Use the `--help` flag to see all options.

-A notebook analysing the cached files is available in the repository root as `analysis.ipynb`.
-This contains most results described in the paper.
+Notebooks analysing the cached files are available in the repository root.
+These contain most results described in the paper.

 ## How to use